 Research paper investigating the uncommon icon of a vulture in the Moche area of Peru.

-The vulture is more rare in Moche iconography than in the Peruvian countryside in general.
-Considering the fact that many animals and birds are commonly depicted in Moche art, and considering the fact that the Mochican people have told us so much about their lives through their imagery, the rarity of one species gives reason to pursue the question of why this is to.
+The vulture is rarer in Moche iconography than in the Peruvian countryside in general.
+Considering the fact that many animals and birds are commonly depicted in Moche art, and considering the fact that the Michigan people have told us so much about their lives through their imagery, the rarity of one species gives reason to pursue the question of why this is too.
 Was it only because the Moche people lived in coastal valleys, and the condor and vulture lived mostly in the highlands?

 For the purpose of the question this paper will include the condor along with the vultures of the area, the condor being a type of vulture.
 A brief overview of the vulture family and its habits seems to be necessary before arriving at any conclusion as to why the Moche used their representation at all, and perhaps why they did so limitedly.

 According to Store and Usinger (1970:257) the birds nest in the side of a cliff, far out of the common view of the people.
 They are seen soaring overhead with large wings, tilted upward.
 Whenever the air is warm they circle and spiral on upwelling currents with little change in the set of wings or tail.
 Individuals are spaced out, perhaps one per square mile, scanning the ground for dead animals.
 When one sees food, it glides down, rocking sideways while descending: a signal to others who soon converge.
 Vultures are seen in a hunched posture in the morning and evening.
 The more obvious feature of the birds is the fact that they eat the dead.